-- Enable PoE: Selecting this will enable PoE for this port.
+- Enable PoE: This enables PoE for this port.

-Budgeting: This controls how the switch will budget power to this power.
-There are two options for budgeting:
+- Budgeting: This controls how the switch budgets power.
+There are two options:

-- Priority-based: Allocates power to a port based on the Priority defined.
+- Priority-based: Allocates power to a port based on the defined priority.

-- Manual: This limits how much power (in watts) will be sent to the port.
-If selected, the Priority setting will be replaced with a Power Limit setting, as seen in Figure 4.
+- Manual: This limits how much power (in watts) will go to the port.
+If selected, the Priority setting will be replaced with a Power Limit setting.

-- Priority: This dropdown defines the priority of this port for PoE budgeting.
-Only available if Priority-based budgeting was selected.
+- Priority: This drop-down defines the port's priority for PoE budgeting.
+This setting is only available if you selected priority-based budgeting.

-- Power Limit: This field allows you to limit how much power is available for this port to use in watts.
-Only available if Manual budgeting was selected.
+- Power Limit: This field lets you limit the amount of power available (in watts) for this port to use.
+This setting is only available if you selected Manual budgeting.